cilogon/DataverseProvisioner/README.md

 | owning collection identifier | See notes on displayName | anupoll | |
 | aliasInOwner |  | authorized_doi:10.26193/CI4Z2S | |

+### How Registry Objects Work Together

+For each Dataserver to be provisioned the following Registry objects form a "set" and should use corresponding names and descriptions when they are created and configured:

+- An Extended Identifier type that will hold the Dataverse identifier value for a CO Person record.
+An example is `adaproddataverse`.
+- An Automatic Identifier Assignment that automatically creates the Identifier of the Extended Identifier type using a rule and attaches it to the CO Person record.
+An example Automatic Identifier Assignment, rule, and value are
+     - `ADA PROD Dataverse`
+     - `(g:1)(f)[2:(#)]` (first character lowercase from given name prepended to lowercase family name and prepended if necessary with a numerical disambiguator that starts with `2`)
+     - `skoranda7`
+- A Server of Type `HTTP` that holds the URL and API  token necessary to invoke the Dataverse server API.
+An example is `ADA PROD Dataverse` with URL `https://dataverse.ada.edu.au`.
+- A ProvisioningTarget using plugin `DataverseProvisioner`.
+An example description is `ADA PROD Dataverse`.

+Each instance of the ProvisioningTarget must be configured with a second Server of Type `HTTP` that represents a DOI API server.
+Multiple ProvisioningTarget instances may be configured to use the same DOI Server.

 ### Registry CO Group Naming Convention and Dataverse Explicit Group Considerations

 In Dataverse a role is a set of permissions and a role may be assigned to an explict group.
 Each member of the